- Promoting health and safety

 Comcare often receives new claims that do not have a medical certificate or a medical certificate with insufficient information.
 This can slow the determination of the new claim which delays support and compensation for the employee.
 We know that the earlier employees receive support, the more likely they will return to work, health and independence.
-A comprehensive medical certificate ensures an employee receives their entitlements and treatment is not delayed.
+A comprehensive Certificate of Capacity ensures an employee receives their entitlements and treatment is not delayed.

-To ensure that determinations are made in the timeliest way, medical certificates need to include:
+To ensure that determinations are made in the timeliest way, the Certificate of Capacity needs to include:

 - employee's details

 - precise diagnosis or description of the condition and symptoms